klum-dsl/klum-ast/wiki/Usage.md

 dependencies on other schemas should be on the source level, i.e. if MainModel depends on classes from AuxModel, MainModel should _not_ use the MainModel.jar, but instead use MainModel-sources.jar and recompile all classes together.

-One goal of the Klum project is to eventually create Gradle / Maven projects to make that more convenient.
+One goal of the Klum project is to eventually create Gradle / Maven plugins to make that more convenient.

 ### Model